Coronavirus (COVID-19) and Indigenous communities

 Since 2014, ISC has been:

-- training healthcare providers in the use of personal protective equipment (PPE) required to provide safe care in any public health risk situation
+- training healthcare providers in the use of PPE required to provide safe care in any public health risk situation

-- actively supporting Indigenous partners to ensure pandemic plans are current and follow best practices
+- actively supporting First Nations communities to ensure pandemic plans are current and follow best practices

-ISC works closely with the Public Health Agency of Canada, other Government of Canada departments, and provincial and territorial governments as well as Indigenous partners to protect the health and safety of Indigenous peoples.
+ISC works closely with PHAC, other Government of Canada departments, and provincial and territorial governments as well as Indigenous partners to protect the health and safety of Indigenous peoples.
 This includes supporting Indigenous partners in responding to public health threats.

-ISC's network of regional health emergency management coordinators, regional communicable disease nurses and regional medical officers advises and supports First Nation communities and leads public health emergency preparedness and responses as needed.
+ISC's network of regional health emergency management coordinators, communicable disease nurses, environmental public health officers and medical officers advises and supports First Nation communities and leads on public health emergency preparedness and response south of 60.
+ISC funds or directly employs public health, home care and primary care nurses across many First Nation communities.

 In the territories, primary health care is the responsibility of the territorial governments.
 ISC is working closely with First Nations and Inuit partners and territorial governments to prepare for, and respond to COVID-19, and will be available to provide surge capacity support in a timely manner if needed.